AiAutomatrix/CogmoraLabs/App_Overview.md

 The mini view, or sidebar, is managed by `src/components/cogmora-labs/mini-widgets/MiniWidgets.tsx`.
 It also uses a `Tabs` component to switch between:

 - **Technical Analysis**: Displays the `TradingViewTechAnalysisWidget`, providing technical indicators for the currently selected symbol.
+When the user switches to the 'Chart' view in the main panel, this tab becomes the default active tab in the mini view.
-- **AI Chat**: Embeds a **Botpress Webchat** instance, allowing users to interact with an AI assistant.
+- **AI Chat**: Embeds a **Botpress Webchat** instance, allowing users to interact with a general-purpose AI assistant.
+- **AI Agent**: A dedicated chat interface (`AiPaperTradingChat.tsx`) for interacting with the advanced paper trading AI.
+This is where the AI's "plan of action" is displayed for user approval.

 ## State Management and Data Flow

-- **Root State**: Primary state, including the `activeSymbol` and chart layout, is managed in the `HomePage` component (`src/app/dashboard/page.tsx`).
+- **Root UI State**: Primary UI state, including the `activeSymbol` and chart layout, is managed in the `HomePage` component (`src/app/dashboard/page.tsx`).
-- **Paper Trading Engine**: All paper trading state (balance, positions, history, watchlist, triggers, alerts) is managed by the `PaperTradingContext`.
-This client-side system uses React Context and persists its state to the browser's `localStorage`.
+- **Core Engine (`PaperTradingContext.tsx`):** This is the most critical part of the application.
+It's a client-side system that manages all paper trading state (balance, positions, history, watchlist, triggers, alerts, and automation settings for both the watchlist and AI agent).
+    -   **Data Persistence**: It serializes its entire state to the browser's `localStorage`, ensuring data continuity across sessions.
-- **Live Data via WebSockets**: The `PaperTradingContext` establishes and manages direct WebSocket connections to KuCoin's spot and futures feeds to provide real-time price updates for open positions and the watchlist.
-The screeners (`AllTickersScreener`, `AllFuturesScreener`) also use their own WebSocket hooks.
+    -   **Live Data via WebSockets**: It establishes and manages direct WebSocket connections to KuCoin's spot and futures feeds to provide real-time price updates for all relevant symbols.
 - **Symbol & View Propagation**: The `activeSymbol`, selected view, and chart layout states are passed down as props from `dashboard/page.tsx` to the `MainViews` and `MiniWidgets` components.
 Callbacks like `onSymbolSelect` allow child components (screeners, watchlist) to update the active symbol globally.
 - **API Routes**: The KuCoin screeners use Next.js API Routes (`src/app/api/...`) as proxies to the external KuCoin APIs for fetching initial data and WebSocket connection tokens.
-- **Server Actions**: The `DexScreenerContent` component uses Server Actions to fetch data from the DexScreener API.
+- **Server Actions**: The `DexScreenerContent` component uses Server Actions (`src/app/actions/dexScreenerActions.ts`) to fetch data from the DexScreener API.
+- **AI Flows**: The AI Agent and chat functionalities are powered by Genkit flows defined in `src/ai/flows/`.
+These are called as server actions from the relevant components.